NewsInSA

 Koster Hospital’s crumbling infrastructure remains unfixed after community demonstrations diverted critical renovation money

-North West Health Department spokesperson Tebogo Lekgethwane has responded to the Public Servants Association’s (PSA) safety allegations at Koster Hospital, asserting that the facility holds valid occupational health and safety (OHS) certification.
+The North West Health Department has responded to claims from the Public Servants Association (PSA) regarding safety concerns at Koster Hospital, asserting that the facility holds valid occupational health and safety (OHS) certification.

-1. Lost Funding: R120 million initially allocated for 2023/24 refurbishment was redirected after community protests demanding a new hospital.
+• Lost Funding: R120 million originally allocated for 2023/24 refurbishment redirected after protests demanding a new hospital.

-3. Consultant Appointed: Assessment completed, with priority areas identified for repairs.
+• Consultant Appointed: Assessment completed, priority areas identified for repairs.

-"We couldn’t let funds lapse to Treasury," Lekgethwane defended, citing legal obligations to avoid underspending
+"We couldn’t let funds lapse to Treasury," Lekgethwane said, citing legal obligations to avoid underspending.

 Certification vs. Reality

-The spokesperson drew a distinction between compliance and ideal conditions:
+The department distinguished between compliance and ideal conditions:

-• Certification: Meets "minimum requirements for occupancy" per Labour Department inspectors.
+• Certification: Meets minimum requirements for occupancy as per Labour Department inspections.

-This contradicts PSA’s reports of active hazards like exposed wiring and falling ceilings.
+This contrasts with the PSA’s reports of active hazards, including exposed wiring and falling ceilings.

 PSA vs. Department: Clashing Narratives

-Lekgethwane accused the PSA of omitting context: "They didn’t mention community protests that caused delays."
+Lekgethwane accused the PSA of omitting context, including community protests that caused delays.

-• Media Scrutiny: Calls to verify Labour Department’s compliance findings.
+• Media Scrutiny: Verification of Labour Department compliance findings

-"We’re not waiting for collapse to act," Lekgethwane insisted, while failing to provide interim safety measures for staff and patients.
+"We’re not waiting for collapse to act," Lekgethwane insisted, though interim safety measures for staff and patients remain unclear.

 Related Articles